nixxphi/kryptonian-verification/README.md

-Sure, here is the updated README with the latest changes integrated:

----

 # Auth-Krypt

 Auth-Krypt is a Node.js application designed for Kryptonians that enables secure registration, authentication, file uploads, and image access.
 This application leverages modern authentication mechanisms, such as Two-Factor Authentication (2FA) and API key-based file uploads.